zhangt58/hello-world-docker-action/README.md

 ## Outputs

-- `run_filename`: The file path of the generated self-extract run file, set `+x` to make it executable.
+- `run_filename`: The path of the generated self-extract run file, set `+x` to make it executable.
+- `binary_distro`: The path of the binary artifacts for distrobution, e.g. create a software package.